-7 Note: Section 2003(5)(B) of the American Rescue Plan (ARP) requires that an institution use a portion of funds received under such Act to conduct direct outreach to financial aid applicants about the opportunity to receive a financial aid adjustment due to the recent unemployment of a family member or independent student, or other circumstances, described in section 479A of the Higher Education Act of 1965 (20 U.S.C.
-1087tt).
+7 Note: Section 2003(5)(8) of the American Rescue Plan (ARP) requires that an institution use a portion of funds received under such Act to conduct direct outreach to financial aid applicants about the opportunity to receive a financial aid adjustment due to the recent unemployment of a family member or independent student, or other circumstances, described in section 479A of the Higher Education Act of 1965 (20 U.S.C.
+1087HL).
 Institutions do not need to report an expense under this category every quarter but must do so at least once during the life of their HEERF grants.
+Please see the HEERF RAP FAQs for more information.
+8 Please incerted additional in this line.
+Note: Section 2003(5)(A) of the ABP requires that an institution use a portion of funds received under such act to implement evidence-based practices to monitor and suppress coronavirus in accordance with public health guidelines.
+Institutions do not need to report an expense under this category every quarter but must do so at least once during the life of their HEERF grants.
+Please the dot accine distribution in this line.
+Note: Section 2003(5)(A) of the ABP requires that an institution use a portion of funds received under such act to implement evidence-based practices to monitor and suppress coronavirus in accordance with public health guidelines.
+Institutions do not need to report an expense under this category every quarter but must do so at least once during the HEERF ARP FAQs for more information.
+9 Please see the HEERF ARD FAQs for more information.
+9 Please see the HEERF ARD FAQs for more information.

-Please see the HEERF ARP FAQs for more information.
-8 Please include funding provided to cover c) Estimate how much of the lost revenue reported above came from each of the following sources (if applicable):
+c) Estimate how much of the lost revenue reported above came from each of the following sources (if applicable):

-Source of Lost Revenue Estimated Amount
+Source of Lost Revenue Estimated

-Academic sources \$0
+Academic sources Amount \$0

-Unpaid student accounts receivable or other student account debts (including tuition, fees, and institutional charges) \$0
+Unpaid student accounts receivable or other student account debts (including tuition, fees, and ŲÇ

+institutional charges) \$0

 Room and board \$0

 Enrollment declines, including reduced tuition, fees, and institutional charges \$0

 Supported research \$0

 Summer terms and camps \$0

 Auxiliary services sources \$0

 Cancelled ancillary events \$0

 Disruption of food service \$0

 Dormitory services \$0

 Childcare services \$0

 Use of facilities or venues, including external events such as weddings, receptions, or conferences (other than facilities associated with sectarian instruction or religious worship) \$0

 Bookstore revenue \$0

 Parking revenue \$0

 Lease revenue \$0

 Royalties \$0

 Other operating revenue \$0

 Total (a)(1) funds \$0

-Total (a)(2) funds \$-
+Total (a)(2) funds \$0

 Total (a)(3) funds \$0

 TOTAL HEERF \$0